avymantech/lobstex/README.md

 ## Section C: Connecting to the VPS & Installing the MN script via Terminal

 ***Step 1***
-* Use command ssh root@ VPS IP (you can find this by going to the server tab within Vultr and clicking on your server.
+* Use command ssh root@VPS IP (you can find this by going to the server tab within Vultr and clicking on your server.
 ![Example-Vultr](https://i.imgur.com/PZWEq5f.png)
 ***